php-pds/skeleton/README.md

 ### README

-If the package provides a file with information about the package itself, it MUST be named `README`.
+If the package provides a root-level file with information about the package itself, it MUST be named `README`.

 It MAY have a lowercase filename extension indicating the file format.